yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/intro-to-swift/index.md

   <p>Type <code class="try-it-code">"your age"</code>.</p>
   <p>Type <code class="try-it-code">"your full name"</code>.</p>
   <p>Type anything you want - try to use some characters from your keyboard that are not numbers or letters.
 Make sure your text is enclosed in double quotes.</p>
   <p>Run the code.
 If there are any errors in the code you wrote, that line will be highlighted in a light red color, and an error message will appear.
 Read it and try to understand what the problem is.
-If you can't resolve it, as another scholar or instructor!</p>
+If you can't resolve it, ask another scholar or instructor!</p>
 </div>

 Takeaways: